Syrian opposition (2011–2024): Background

-Syria has been an independent republic since 1946 after the expulsion of the French forces.
+Syria has been an independent republic since 1946 after the expulsion of French forces.
 For decades, the country was partially stable with a series of coups until the Ba'ath Party seized power in Syria in 1963 after a coup d'état.
 In 1970, Hafez al-Assad seized power, beginning the rule of the Assad family.
 Syria was under emergency law from the time of the 1963 Syrian coup d'état until 21 April 2011, when it was rescinded by Bashar al-Assad, Hafez's eldest surviving son and his successor as president of Syria.

 The rule of Assad dynasty was marked by heavy repression of secular opposition factions such as the Arab nationalist Nasserists and liberal democrats.
 The largest organised resistance to the Ba'athist rule has been the Syrian Muslim Brotherhood, which successfully capitalised on the widespread Sunni resentment against the Alawite hegemony.
-An islamist uprising developed in Syria from 1976.
+An Islamist uprising developed in Syria from 1976.
 In response, the Assad regime introduced Law No. 49 in 1980 which banned the movement and instituted death penalty of anyone accused of membership in the Brotherhood.
 The Syrian Muslim Brotherhood rose as the most powerful opposition force in Syria until it was brutally crushed in 1982.

 Prior to the civil war that started in 2011, "opposition" (المعارضة) referred to traditional political actors such as political exiles, the public platforms that had emerged during the Damascus Spring and those who later formed the Damascus Declaration alliance; that is, groups and individuals with a history of dissidence against the Syrian state.